hfxunlp/transformer/README.md

 ## Acknowledgements

-The project starts when Hongfei XU (the developer) was a postgraduate student at [Zhengzhou University](http://www5.zzu.edu.cn/nlp/), and continues when he is a PhD candidate at [Saarland University](https://www.uni-saarland.de/nc/en/home.html) supervised by [Prof. Dr. Josef van Genabith](https://www.dfki.de/en/web/about-us/employee/person/jova02/) and a Junior Researcher at [DFKI, MLT (German Research Center for Artificial Intelligence, Multilinguality and Language Technology)](https://www.dfki.de/en/web/research/research-departments-and-groups/multilinguality-and-language-technology/).
+The project starts when Hongfei XU (the developer) was a postgraduate student at [Zhengzhou University](http://www5.zzu.edu.cn/nlp/), and continues when he is a PhD candidate at [Saarland University](https://www.uni-saarland.de/nc/en/home.html) supervised by [Prof. Dr. Josef van Genabith](https://www.dfki.de/en/web/about-us/employee/person/jova02/) and Prof. Dr. Deyi Xiong, and a Junior Researcher at [DFKI, MLT (German Research Center for Artificial Intelligence, Multilinguality and Language Technology)](https://www.dfki.de/en/web/research/research-departments-and-groups/multilinguality-and-language-technology/).
 Hongfei XU enjoys a doctoral grant from [China Scholarship Council](https://www.csc.edu.cn/) ([2018]3101, 201807040056) while maintaining this project.

 Details of this project can be found [here](https://arxiv.org/abs/1903.07402), and please cite it if you enjoy the implementation :)